LEDs-by-glowingkitty/GlowTower/README.md

 ## Warning:

 This project is currently under active development and has not been fully tested yet.
-If you decide to build it or clone the project, be aware the lamp might not work yet as expected.
+If you decide to build or clone the project, be aware it might not work yet as expected.
 Use at your own risk.

 ## What is this project?